What is Forest Bathing in Japan?

 Forest Bathing at Fudo Falls

-The region also features a sacred waterfall called Fudo Falls, which is one of Japan’s top 100 waterfalls.
-The path to reach the cascade is nestled amidst plush greenery.
-Several scarlet-red torii (shrine gates) indicate the area’s long and rich history of shugendo (worship by mountain ascetics).
-Today’s forest bathing practices are clearly more accessible than what was faced by people in centuries past.
-Back then, paths through the verdant density had not yet been carved, and protection against teeming insects and other creatures was likely hard to come by.
-Today, however, we can simply slow down and reap the benefits on offer.
+Also located there is a sacred waterfall (Fudo Falls), one of Japan’s top 100 waterfalls.
+The path to reach the cascade is nestled amidst plush greenery, with several scarlet-red torii (shrine gates) indicating the area’s long and rich history of shugendō (worship by mountain ascetics).
+While today’s forest bathing practices are clearly easier than what was faced by people in centuries past—when paths through the verdant density had not yet been carved, and protection against teeming insects and other creatures was likely hard to come by—today we have a much easier time, and can simply slow down and reap the benefits on offer.

-“Experiencing forest bathing at Appi Kogen was the first time I really felt like I connected deeply with nature,” commented Manami Horii.
-A Kansai-based interpreter, Horii participated in one of the tours organized by Tranquwell Japan Wellness Retreats.
-“Feeling the wind, seeing the beautiful surrounding greenery and inhaling the smell of the earth.
-These were all experiences I do not normally have in my everyday life.
-This stimulation of all my senses helped me not only to digitally detox but also return to zero, and remember who I really am.”
+“Experiencing forest bathing at Appi Kogen was the first time I really felt like I connected deeply with nature,” commented Manami Horii, a Kansai-based interpreter who participated in a tour organized by Tranquwell Japan Wellness Retreats.
+“Feeling the wind, seeing the beautiful surrounding greenery, and inhaling the smell of the earth were all experiences I do not normally have in my everyday life, and this stimulation of all my senses enabled me not only to digitally detox; but also return to zero, and remember who I really am.”

 Next read our Beginner’s Guide to Forest Bathing: Nine forests to explore and experience shinrin-yoku in the Tokyo area